Skip to main content

 The sole criterion for the Excellence In Teaching Award is skill in teaching.
 In the selection of persons for this award, the following criteria will be considered:

-• The nominee must maintain a flexible instructional style that adapts readily to student needs, interests, and problems.
+• The nominee must maintain a flexible instructional style that adapts readily to student needs, interests and problems.

-• Consideration will be given to the quality, quantity, and difficulty of the tasks or work assigned to students.
+• Consideration will be given to the number of students per course and different teaching techniques employed in various courses as well the quality, quantity, and difficulty of the tasks or work assigned to students.

 Selection Process

 Nominations for this award can arise from faculty, students, or administration based on continuing and recognized teaching quality.
-Names of potential candidates will be sought through a campus-wide email announcement.
-The Faculty Development Committee will receive the nominations and form the Selection Committee.
+Names of potential candidates will be sought through a campus-wide email announcement using the link noted for the Excellence in Teaching Nomination Form (Adobe On-line).

 Documentation Required of Candidates

-NB: Nominees will not be considered unless all documentation is provided to the Faculty Development Office in the approved form by the deadline.
+Nominees will not be considered unless all documentation is provided to the Faculty Development Office in the approved form by the deadline.

 2. Statement of Teaching Philosophy of no more than two pages.